Convergence of Dynamics on Inductive Systems of Banach Spaces: Convergent nets in inductive systems

 Let $F$ be a Banach space and let $T_n:E_n \to F$ be a net of contractions such that $T_m = T_n\j nm $ whenever $n>m$, then there is a contraction $T_\oo: E_\oo \to F$ such that $T_\oo \j\oo n = T_n$ for all $n$. \end{prop}

 The universal property can even be strengthened, under the assumption on $(F,T\d)$ stated in the proposition, $T\d$ is guaranteed to map \jt-convergent nets to Cauchy nets in $F$ and the limit operator satisfies $T_\oo \jlim_n x_n = \lim_n T_n x_n$.
 We stress that completeness means that every element of the limit space arises as the limit of some \jt-convergent sequence.
-In the standard construction this is not the case and it is cumbersome to control elements outside the union $\bigcup_n E_n$.
-This control is however much needed for the discussion of unbounded operators on $E_\oo$.
+This is not the case in the standard construction where controlling elements outside the union $\bigcup_n E_n$ is cumbersome.
+This control is, however, much needed for the discussion of unbounded operators on $E_\oo$.

 \begin{proof} The proof of completeness of $E_\oo$ will be given under weaker assumptions in \cref{sec:soft}.
 That $T\d$ maps \jt-convergent nets to Cauchy nets in $F$ follows from the estimate $\norm{T_n x_n - \j nm T_mx_m}= \norm{T_n(x_n - \j nmx_m)}\le \norm{x_n -\j nm x_m}$.
 We obtain a well-defined linear contraction $T_\oo:E_\oo\to F$ through $T_\oo \jlim_nx_n=\lim_n T_nx_n$.
 That $\j\oo n T_n = T_\oo \j\oo n$ follows directly from $T_n\j nm = \j nm T_m$. \end{proof}